dkaukov/WSClient/README.md

 Library used came from https://github.com/cculianu/WebSocket

-This WSClient is targeted to work with TCI protocol https://github.com/maksimus1210/TCI (TCI uses ws;// on transport layer)
+This WSClient is targeted to work with TCI protocol https://github.com/maksimus1210/TCI (TCI uses ws;//)

 This project is the sub of larger project, located here: https://github.com/VK6NX/Remote_ATU